xbmc/kodi-tv/src/content/article/kodi-nexus-beta-1/index.md

 * Assorted EPG search fixes.
 * Added possibility to browse available PVR client add-ons from PVR settings.
 * Channels and Recordings now can be sorted by provider.
-* Some fixes and performance improvements.
+* Various fixes and performance improvements.
 * Large refactoring improvements.

 **Favourites**